jhpyle/docassemble/_docs/documents.md

 # <a name="display"></a>Alternative ways of displaying documents

 There are alternatives to using [`attachment`] or [`attachment code`] for displaying assembled files to the user.
-If you use [`variable name`] to create a [`DAFileCollection`] object that represents the assembled file, you can use this variable to provide the file to the user in the context of a [`question`] in a number of different ways:
+If you use [`variable name`] within an [`attachment`] to create a [`DAFileCollection`] object that represents the assembled file, you can use this variable to provide the file to the user in the context of a [`question`] in a number of different ways:

 {% include side-by-side.html demo="document-links" %}